textcreationpartnership/A02203/README.md

 ##Content Summary##

 #####Front#####

-Epigrams and sentences spirituall in vers, of Gregori Nazanzen, an auncient & famous bishop in the G
+1. To the righte honorable, the right reuerent father in God Edmonde Bishoppe of London, his very good Lorde and Maister, Tho.
+Drant wisheth grace and peace with long and ioyful life, in the euerliuing God through Christe our Sauiour.

+1. 〈 in non-Latin alphabet 〉.

+1. De Gregorio ad Lectores.

+1. Ad Gregorium

 #####Body#####

+1. W. C. Doctor, to the translation.
+Tvvo kindes of life, Actiue, and Contemplatiue.Whiche lyfe of twayne doth better seame to thee,That
-1. Tvvo kindes of life, Actiue, and Contemplatiue.
+    _ Tvvo kindes of life, Actiue, and Contemplatiue.

-1. Trie thy selfe, before thou intermedle with holy matters.
+    _ Trie thy selfe, before thou intermedle with holy matters.

-1. Truste not lightly nor cauill muche.
+    _ Truste not lightly nor cauill muche.

-1. A shame for a teacher to be reprouable.
+    _ A shame for a teacher to be reprouable.

-1. Let Bishops, and Prelates geue light.
+    _ Let Bishops, and Prelates geue light.

-1. VVel doing is better then wel saying.
+    _ VVel doing is better then wel saying.

-1. An acceptable offring vnto God.
+    _ An acceptable offring vnto God.

-1. Make no vowe to God.
+    _ Make no vowe to God.

-1. Mans life a market.
+    _ Mans life a market.

-1. The race of Christian life.
+    _ The race of Christian life.

-1. Nor presume, nor dispaire.
+    _ Nor presume, nor dispaire.

-1. Kepe on thy course in vertue.
+    _ Kepe on thy course in vertue.

-1. All occasion of euill is to be shunned.
+    _ All occasion of euill is to be shunned.

-1. Knowe thy selfe.
+    _ Knowe thy selfe.
 Good deedes better then golde.

-1. Study godlines: Charme thy tongue.

-1. Temptation by thy eies.

-1. Temptation by the eares.

-1. Temptation by the other senses.

-1. Be not to liberal to thy belly.

-1. Laughter must be laughed at.

-1. Fauour and deformitie.

-1. Contempte of vanities.

-1. The highnesse and humblenesse of good vvorkes.

-1. Against vayne glorie and dissimulation.

-1. Take not pryde in prayse, Prayse not rashly.

-1. Pleasure not in deriding an other.

-1. Triumphe ouer no man.

-1. Better clere conscience in aduersitie, then feare of iudgement in vvelth.

-1. Almesse measure.

-1. Almesse dealing.

-1. As vve are affected to the poore, so is Christe to vs.

-1. Godly pouertie is to be relieued.

-1. Pouertie better then ill gotten riches.

-1. A seruaunt is a felovve seruaunt.

-1. No shame to be a seruaunt.

-1. True nobilitie.

-1. Christe thrists to be thristed after.

-1. Cast not alwaies to ouercome.

-1. Some losse bringes vantage.

-1. Forget and forgiue.

-1. In iniuries call to minde Christe his passion.

-1. The chastning of thy body is a medicine for vice.

-1. Sweare not.

-1. The summe of the lawe is charitie, and Christe his passion.

-1. A deare frende is a deare treasure.

-1. Counsailers are necessary.

-1. Backbiting, shamefastnesse.

-1. Good companie.

-1. Frutes of fooes.

-1. Pacience breakes enuie.

-1. The measure of bounty.

-1. Blame our selues, not the deuill.

-1. Dreames vaine.

-1. Hope the beste.

-1. Learning and vvisedome.

-1. Stoutenesse, and courage.

-1. An olde man vvithout vvitte, a younge vvithout courage.

-1. VVorke and vvatche.

-1. VVisedome better then riches.

-1. VVe deny God tvvo vvayes.

-1. A good beginning, a good endir

-1. Constancy is crowned.

-1. Hie speakinge.

-1. Vse and Abuse.

-1. Vaine glorie.

-1. Continuaunce.

-1. Laughter, anger, babling

-1. Dutie to God, parents, preists▪ and Elders.

-1. Parentes and Children.

-1. Suche like.

-1. Proportion.

-1. The tounge.

-1. Language.

-1. Haples frindles.

-1. Drunkennes.

-1. VVynde.

-1. A fat belly, a leane vvitt.

-1. Thriftye dyet.

-1. Fooles wise,

-1. Baronnes.

-1. A milking sheparde.

-1. Order.

-1. Order.

-1. Order.

-1. Man, death.

-1. The good feare not.

-1. VVisdome vanquisheth.

-1. Perseueraunce.

-1. VVisdome is stronge.

-1. Bugges fraye fooles.

-1. The poore giuing.

-1. The lavvyer

-1. The Tutour of the Fatherles.

-1. The sentence not the vvordes.

-1. Diuersitie.

-1. Instruction of fooles.

-1. Chastninge.

-1. An othe

-1. Treasure.

-1. Short pleysure.

-1. Pleasure chaungable.

-1. Shamefastnesse in vvomen.

-1. Helth.

-1. Bablinge.

-1. Bribes.

-1. A sadd spirit.

-1. Riches.

-1. Frendeshyp.

-1. Care.

-1. Temperance in aboundance.

-1. VVyne.

-1. Feare of iudgement.

-1. Affliction to affliction.

-1. Lastinge glorie.

-1. Anger an il counsailer.

-1. Ill vvomen.

-1. Marke the ende.

-1. Suche father suche child.

-1. Like of like.

-1. Beauty and Pittie.

-1. Gods blessyng.

-1. Order and povver.

-1. Dreading, and melling,

-1. The lavve of like.

-1. The stout are gloriouse.

-1. Dreames.

-1. Handling of rebelles.

-1. The people a beast of many heads.

-1. An ydle worke.

-1. Gould a Rethorician.

-1. VVorldly peace.

-1. Frinde and fooe.

-1. Light shipping.

-1. Musing of death.

-1. The mynd a Temple.

-1. Knowe thy selfe.

-1. The steadfast mynde.

-1. Vanyties.

-1. Deades and woordes.

-1. Hooly orders, reliques.

-1. The path of vertue.

-1. Of sevnge: The stepps of the deuill.

-1. The sicke man feleth not.

-1. VVordes and vvorkes.

-1. Idlenes.

-1. Treasure standing.

-1. Vertue passing.

-1. Faith.

-1. The meane.

-1. Bouldnesse vvith discretion.

-1. Lavve and Lavvyer.

-1. Please and displease.

-1. VVary in praysing.

-1. Duresse trieth.

-1. Denying of Father.

-1. A good name a good possession.

-1. Spare straungers, and the dead.

-1. An other life.

-1. The Trinitie, the fountaine.
+    _ Study godlines: Charme thy tongue.

+    _ Temptation by thy eies.

+    _ Temptation by the eares.

+    _ Temptation by the other senses.

+    _ Be not to liberal to thy belly.

+    _ Laughter must be laughed at.

+    _ Fauour and deformitie.

+    _ Contempte of vanities.

+    _ The highnesse and humblenesse of good vvorkes.

+    _ Against vayne glorie and dissimulation.

+    _ Take not pryde in prayse, Prayse not rashly.

+    _ Pleasure not in deriding an other.

+    _ Triumphe ouer no man.

+    _ Better clere conscience in aduersitie, then feare of iudgement in vvelth.

+    _ Almesse measure.

+    _ Almesse dealing.

+    _ As vve are affected to the poore, so is Christe to vs.

+    _ Godly pouertie is to be relieued.

+    _ Pouertie better then ill gotten riches.

+    _ A seruaunt is a felovve seruaunt.

+    _ No shame to be a seruaunt.

+    _ True nobilitie.

+    _ Christe thrists to be thristed after.

+    _ Cast not alwaies to ouercome.

+    _ Some losse bringes vantage.

+    _ Forget and forgiue.

+    _ In iniuries call to minde Christe his passion.

+    _ The chastning of thy body is a medicine for vice.

+    _ Sweare not.

+    _ The summe of the lawe is charitie, and Christe his passion.

+    _ A deare frende is a deare treasure.

+    _ Counsailers are necessary.

+    _ Backbiting, shamefastnesse.

+    _ Good companie.

+    _ Frutes of fooes.

+    _ Pacience breakes enuie.

+    _ The measure of bounty.

+    _ Blame our selues, not the deuill.

+    _ Dreames vaine.

+    _ Hope the beste.

+    _ Learning and vvisedome.

+    _ Stoutenesse, and courage.

+    _ An olde man vvithout vvitte, a younge vvithout courage.

+    _ VVorke and vvatche.

+    _ VVisedome better then riches.

+    _ VVe deny God tvvo vvayes.

+1. Against the Arians, Hipocrites, and disceuers.

+1. The othe of Nazensen being made Bishoppe.

+1. A spirituall dompe.

+1. A praier against Iulianus.

+1. Mariage, Redemption, •eape iudgments of God.

+1. Of his busye and wordly affayers.

+1. From Egipt and Babilon to the holie Lande.

+1. From Sodome to the mounte,

+1. Conflict of fleshe and spirit

+1. A brething to God.

+1. The world vyolent.

+1. Better to dye, or to lyue.

+1. Vnlodge the deuill.

+1. Mortifying.

+1. The felicitie of a Christian is Christ.

+1. The life miserable, and synne vnquyet.

+1. The vanitie of this lyef A passage vnto God.

+1. The knovvlege of the Trynitie is blesfulnesse:

+1. A prayer for quiet death.

+1. Finall repentaunce All is vanitie.

+1. A repulse to the deuill A passage to heauen A Farewell to the worlde A good beginning, a good endirThat eche good acte thats well begonneDoth luckely fall out,That doth _ A good beginning, a good endir

+    _ Constancy is crowned.

+    _ Hie speakinge.

+    _ Vse and Abuse.

+    _ Vaine glorie.

+    _ Continuaunce.

+    _ Laughter, anger, babling

+    _ Dutie to God, parents, preists▪ and Elders.

+    _ Parentes and Children.

+    _ Suche like.

+    _ Proportion.

+    _ The tounge.

+    _ Language.

+    _ Haples frindles.

+    _ Drunkennes.

+    _ VVynde.

+    _ A fat belly, a leane vvitt.

+    _ Thriftye dyet.

+    _ Fooles wise,

+    _ Baronnes.

+    _ A milking sheparde.

+    _ Order.

+    _ Order.

+    _ Order.

+    _ Man, death.

+    _ The good feare not.

+    _ VVisdome vanquisheth.

+    _ Perseueraunce.

+    _ VVisdome is stronge.

+    _ Bugges fraye fooles.

+    _ The poore giuing.

+    _ The lavvyer

+    _ The Tutour of the Fatherles.

+    _ The sentence not the vvordes.

+    _ Diuersitie.

+    _ Instruction of fooles.

+    _ Chastninge.

+    _ An othe

+    _ Treasure.

+    _ Short pleysure.

+    _ Pleasure chaungable.

+    _ Shamefastnesse in vvomen.

+    _ Helth.

+    _ Bablinge.

+    _ Bribes.

+    _ A sadd spirit.

+    _ Riches.

+    _ Frendeshyp.

+    _ Care.

+    _ Temperance in aboundance.

+    _ VVyne.

+    _ Feare of iudgement.

+    _ Affliction to affliction.

+    _ Lastinge glorie.

+    _ Anger an il counsailer.

+    _ Ill vvomen.

+    _ Marke the ende.

+    _ Suche father suche child.

+    _ Like of like.

+    _ Beauty and Pittie.

+    _ Gods blessyng.

+    _ Order and povver.

+    _ Dreading, and melling,

+    _ The lavve of like.

+    _ The stout are gloriouse.

+    _ Dreames.

+    _ Handling of rebelles.

+    _ The people a beast of many heads.

+    _ An ydle worke.

+    _ Gould a Rethorician.

+    _ VVorldly peace.

+    _ Frinde and fooe.

+    _ Light shipping.

+    _ Musing of death.

+    _ The mynd a Temple.

+    _ Knowe thy selfe.

+    _ The steadfast mynde.

+    _ Vanyties.

+    _ Deades and woordes.

+    _ Hooly orders, reliques.

+    _ The path of vertue.

+    _ Of sevnge: The stepps of the deuill.

+    _ The sicke man feleth not.

+    _ VVordes and vvorkes.

+    _ Idlenes.

+    _ Treasure standing.

+    _ Vertue passing.

+    _ Faith.

+    _ The meane.

+    _ Bouldnesse vvith discretion.

+    _ Lavve and Lavvyer.

+    _ Please and displease.

+    _ VVary in praysing.

+    _ Duresse trieth.

+    _ Denying of Father.

+    _ A good name a good possession.

+    _ Spare straungers, and the dead.

+    _ An other life.

+    _ The Trinitie, the fountaine.

+1. Mans life.

+1. A christian life.

 **Types of content**